 - Oakville: Oakville Trafalgar Memorial Hospital, 3001 Hospital Gate

 - Milton: Milton Centre for the Arts, 1010 Main Street East

 - Burlington: Compass Point Bible Church, 1500 Kerns Road

 - Burlington: Joseph Brant Hospital, 1245 Lakeshore Road

 Who is currently eligible?
-Who will be eligible soon?
+Second dose schedule.

 Halton Region Public Health is following the eligibility criteria outlined by the Province.
 As the Province announces new eligible populations or any changes to their implementation plan, Halton Region will update this webpage.

 Halton’s COVID-19 interactive dashboard provides a summary of the current local situation and information on COVID-19 activity in Halton to date.
 You can use the dashboard to easily explore Halton’s COVID-19 data on overall case counts, demographics, institutional outbreaks and lab testing.

 Resources for Nonprofits

 - Ontario Nonprofit Network – https://theonn.ca/resources-covid-19/